DotAdrien/Notes/General/Protocols.md

 - Purpose: Email sender protocl
 - Usage: Send email messages using SMTP.

-> SMTP is pair with a receveir like pop3\
+> SMTP is pair with a receveir like pop3 or imap\
 > It verifies who sending, send it, check if delivery and send back a message if not

 ---